Start your NCH London studies in Boston, USA

 Your residential programmes includes:

-*You just need to cover the cost of your transport to and from Boston and appropriate travel and health insurance for the duration of your stay.
+*You just need to cover the cost of your travel to and from Boston, and appropriate visa costs, travel and health insurance for the duration of your stay.

 Choose your Accelerate: Pre-College Programme